chillbro-insidejob/Traffic-Event-Monitoring-using-OpenCV/README.md

 I used Visual Studio Code to Execute the code and I would recommend using Linux OS But for the Windows Users

-they need to Change the path of the Directories in the Code.
+they need to change the path of the directories.

 # Prerequisites